anaprataa/portfolio/README.md

 At this moment I'm searching for my first professional experience as an intern or trainee.
 In the meanwhile, I keep improving my data science skills.

-**Background in:** Python, Machine Learning and Chemical Engineering.
+**Background in:** Python, Machine Learning, Matlab and Chemical Engineering.

 **Links:**
 * [LinkedIn](https://www.linkedin.com/in/analuizaprata/)